-Our growth will be achieved through acquisition of other telecommunications companies, competitive wins and overall market growth, with the landline becoming the preferred mode of internet communications again.
+Our growth will be achieved through the acquisition of other telecommunications companies, competitive wins, and overall market growth, with the landline becoming the preferred mode of internet communications again.

 As a result of our 2016 success and growing position in the telecoms industry, below, Paul Connell outlines the company's ambitious plans for the future and offers his predictions for 2017.